 VI.F.3.
 Maximum Clinical Work and Education Period Length VI.F.3.a) Clinical and educational work periods for post-doctoral fellows must not exceed 24 hours of continuous scheduled clinical assignments.
 (Core) VI.F.3.a).(1) Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care, and/or post-doctoral fellow education.
+Additional patient care responsibilities must not be assigned to a post-doctoral fellow during this time.
 (Core) VI.F.3.a).(1).(a) Additional patient care responsibilities must not be assigned to a post-doctoral fellow during this time.
 (Core)